-There are many reasons why someone that came to the United States may be living here without documentation.
-Known as undocumented immigrants, they live and work in the United States without the permission of the government.
-Since the government has not recognized their residency, undocumented immigrants do not have the safety and protections that are offered to those that are recognized residents.
+Undocumented immigrants live and work in the United States without the permission of the government.
+Since the government has not recognized their residency, undocumented immigrants do not have the safety and protections that are offered to U.S. residents.
 Getting a green card can help provide these protections.

 Do you qualify for a Cancellation of Removal?

 One of the common misconceptions about getting a green card in the United States is the idea that residency will apply to any person that has been in the United States for 10 years or longer, documented or not.
 This only applies in a very specific scenario called "Cancellation of Removal."
 This occurs when those already in Immigration Court and fighting deportation request relief from their deportation proceedings.
 They can only apply if they have been living in the United States for 10 years or longer.
 The judge will look at their case and grant a green card if it applies.

 Some requirements for a Cancellation of Removal are:

 - Involvement in an Immigration Court proceeding

 - 10 years of continuous physical presence in the United States

 - Proving removal would cause exceptional hardship for a spouse, parent, or child

 - Family members that are affected are United States citizens or otherwise documented

 Even if all of the requirements are met, it is still up to the subjective opinion of the judge to grant a Cancellation of Removal.